VirtoCommerce/vc-module-pricing/README.md

 The **Pricing Module** is designed for storing, managing and evaluating product prices.

-The Pricing Module is consisted of three main objects:
+The Pricing Module consists of three main objects:

 1. Price
 1. Price list